scoskey/m0037/notes.md

 **Definition** Structures $\mathcal A,\mathcal B$ are *elementarily equivalent* if they satisfy the same sentences: $\mathcal A\models\sigma\iff\mathcal B\models\sigma$.
 In other words, the two structures are models of the same complete theory.

 It is clear that if structures $\mathcal A,\mathcal B$ are isomorphic then they are elementarily equivalent.
 However the converse is false, since for example if $T$ is any complete theory with infinite models then $T$ has models of distinct cardinalities.
-This means that structures can have properties that are not described by first-order logic!
+This means that structures can have properties that are not described by first order logic!

 In light of the example in the previous paragraph, it is natural to ask whether a complete theory can have distinct models of the same cardinality.
 In general this is not the case, but when it is true we give it a name.